31 May Cataracts

 The modern and most widely used method is called ‘Phacoemulsification’.
 It is usually done under local anaesthetic and is a day procedure.

-General anaesthetic is less commonly used due to the many side effects, but may be used under special circumstances.
+General anaesthetic is less commonly used due to the many potential side effects, but may be used under special circumstances.

 In Ireland, cataract surgery can be carried out on the medical card, or in public hospitals, via your GP.
+The waiting list is well publicised by our media.

 The waiting list is approximately 12 to 18 months, so prompt referral from your optometrist is vital.